Koko-66/teaze/README.md

 If there are any questions in the database that are assigned the same category as the quiz and are not assigned to any other quiz, they are listed below the main quiz details and can be added to the quiz by clicking the small __+__ icon showing to the right.
 Similarly, questions can be as easily removed from the quiz by clicking the __x__ icon in the quiz questions list.
 Note that this action merely removes the question from the quiz and does not delete it.

-List of questions availble for adding to the quiz
+List of questions availble for adding to the quiz<br>
 <img src="https://github.com/Koko-66/teaze/blob/main/static/data/available_questions_to_add.png" width="500">

 The __Edit quiz__ button redirects the user to the _Edit quiz_ page, where the user can make tweaks to the quiz details.
 The form mirrors the _Add quiz_ form but is populated with existing quiz data.